Vietnam.vn - Nền tảng quảng bá Việt Nam

 Vividly reenacting the ritual of King Hung teaching people to plant rice.

 In the spring, King Hung and his people brought seeds to the fields.
-The King went down to the fields and used a sharp stick to poke holes in them to plant the seeds.
+The King went down to the field and used a sharp stick to poke holes in the fields to plant the seeds.

-When the rice seedlings grew, the people did not know how to plant them, so King Hung pulled the seedlings up, brought them to the fields, and waded in to plant them for the people to see.
+When the rice seedlings grew, the people did not know how to plant them, so King Hung pulled them up, brought them to the fields, and waded in to plant them for the people to see.
 Mi Nuong and the people saw this and followed suit.

 Later generations, people remembered King Hung's merits for honoring him as the ancestor of agriculture, built the Tich Dien altar facing the southwest right on the promontory where King Hung sat when teaching people to plant rice, placed a food warehouse on Lua hill, stored straw on Straw hill, and named the market Cho Lu.